feedback-forms/feedback-forms/problems.md

 But similar patterns aren't used for other expensive operations, leading to inconsistent performance.

 **Solution:** Implement a consistent caching strategy across the application, identify expensive operations for caching, and use cache tags for efficient cache invalidation.

+**Resolution:**
+- Created a dedicated CacheService to standardize caching operations across the application
+- Implemented multi-level caching for statistics calculations, with appropriate invalidation strategies
+- Added cache tag support for targeted cache invalidation (by survey, statistic type, etc.)
+- Implemented configurable cache durations (short, medium, long) for different types of data
+- Enhanced StatisticsService and SurveyStatisticsService to utilize caching for expensive operations
+- Provided methods to selectively clear caches when data is updated
+- Added performance optimization by caching individual question statistics separately

 ## 6. Maintainability & Technical Debt